lubuntu-team/calamares-settings-ubuntu/archive/ubuntustudio/README.md

-# Ubuntu Studio's Calamares Settings
+# Ubuntu Studio's Calamares Branding (archived)

-This directory houses the Calamares settings for Ubuntu Studio.
+This directory houses the branding Ubuntu Studio used when Calamares was still being used as the installer, along with some additional potentially useful configuration fragments.
+Ubuntu Studio has since switched to using ubuntu-desktop-provision, and thus most of the actual configuration has been removed.

 Unless otherwise stated, the contents of this directory are licensed as follows: